Trump v. New York: Supreme Court

 Trump petitioned the Supreme Court for an expedited hearing given the nearness of the December 31 deadline following the District Court's ruling.
 The petition asks to challenge the standing of the states and cities to be able to take legal action against the memo, as well as to affirm the administration's interpretation of "persons" in the apportionment clause.
-The Supreme Court certified the petition on October 16, 2020, and with oral hearings held on November 30, 2020.
-Observers to the hearing said that the Court, including its conservative members, appeared to doubt the claims that the President could alter who was counted via the Census, but as there was yet no Census data to review, the Justices also appeared uncertain how to proceed.
+The Supreme Court agreed on October 16, 2020, to hear the case, and it held oral arguments on November 30, 2020.
+Observers to the hearing said that the Court, including its conservative members, appeared to doubt the claims that the President could alter who was counted via the census, but as there was yet no census data to review, the Justices also appeared uncertain how to proceed.
 The court observers believed that the Justices were likely not to act quickly to stop the order and may wait for the results to be collected and how that could impact federal representation to judge how to handle the case.

 The Court issued a per curiam decision on December 18, 2020, which vacated the District Court's ruling and remanded the case to that court with orders to dismiss it.
 The opinion stated that there were issues with both standing and ripeness to the case that made it premature.
 The Court stated they did not consider the constitutional merits of the case: "Consistent with our determination that standing has not been shown and that the case is not ripe, we express no view on the merits of the constitutional and related statutory claims presented.
 We hold only that they are not suitable for adjudication at this time."

 Justice Stephen Breyer wrote a dissent, which was joined by Justices Sonia Sotomayor and Elena Kagan.
-Breyer's dissent stated that the Court should have considered the case to evaluate the Executive Order since it was aimed to discount people from the Census count.
+Breyer's dissent stated that the Court should have considered the case to evaluate the Executive Order since it was aimed to discount people from the census count.